CodeURJC-DAW-2024-25/webapp07/README.md

 ___

 ## Order-manager:
+This screen allows administrators to manage restaurant orders.
+It displays a list of current orders with details such as order number, date, total amount, and ordered items.
+Each order includes options to view more details, cancel, or accept the order.
+A progress tracker shows the number of active orders and the order limit.
+The interface is designed for easy order monitoring and management.
 ![*Order-manager*](readme-img/phase_01/order-manager.png)

 ___

 ## Order-summary:
+This screen provides users with a detailed summary of their order before proceeding to payment.
+It displays the list of ordered items, their quantities, individual prices, and the total cost, including delivery fees.
+The selected delivery address is also shown.
+Users have the option to go back, cancel the order, or proceed to payment.
+The interface ensures clarity and ease of navigation for a smooth checkout experience.
 ![*Order-summary*](readme-img/phase_01/order-summary.png)

 ___

 ## Order-summary-admin:
+This screen is designed for restaurant administrators to review and manage customer orders.
+It displays a detailed summary of each order, including the order number, list of purchased items with their quantities, individual prices, and the total cost, including delivery fees.
+Additionally, it provides customer information, such as name and delivery address, as well as the restaurant location associated with the order.

+Admins can also see whether the order is for pickup or delivery, with an option to modify this selection.
+A "Back" button allows them to return to the order management interface.
+The layout ensures clarity and ease of navigation, helping staff efficiently process and verify orders.
 ![*Order-summary-admin*](readme-img/phase_01/order-summary-admin.png)

 ___

 ## Orders-list:
+This screen allows customers to view their past orders.
+It displays order details, including the date, order number, and total price.
+Each order card lists the ordered items, their quantities, and individual prices.
+Customers can access additional options, such as viewing more details, downloading the receipt, reordering, or rating their experience.
 ![*Orders-list*](readme-img/phase_01/orders-list.png)

 ___

 ## Pickup-delivery-order:
+This screen allows customers to choose between pickup and delivery options for their orders.
+Users can select their preferred order type and fill out the necessary details, such as location, name, and time for pickup or address and contact information for delivery.
+A simple interface ensures an easy and efficient ordering process, with a "Confirm" button to finalize the selection.
 ![*Pickup-delivery-order*](readme-img/phase_01/pickup-delivery-order.png)

 ___

 ## Profile:
+This screen displays the user profile information for Voltereta Croqueta.
+It includes essential details such as name, email, phone number, and address, allowing users to review their personal data.
+The interface offers quick access to actions like editing the profile, viewing past orders, or returning to the homepage.
+A clean layout ensures easy navigation for managing account details.
 ![*Profile*](readme-img/phase_01/profile.png)

 ___

 ## Rate-order:
+This screen allows users to view and rate their past orders.
+It includes details like the order number, date, and the dish's name with a description and price.
+Users can provide feedback by rating their dish with a star-based system and submitting their review.
+A "Back to Order" button ensures easy navigation to previous orders.
+The clean and structured layout ensures a user-friendly experience.
 ![*Rate-order*](readme-img/phase_01/rate-order.png)

 ___